 And we are saved.

-This Holy Thursday finds us still in quarantine, still prisoners to a pandemic and unable to physically and presently participate in these powerful liturgies, and we feel that loss.
-We hate conceding to receiving these holy days in a way that feels passive rather than participatory.
+This Holy Thursday finds some of us still in self-imposed quarantines for one reason or another, still prisoners to a pandemic and unable to physically and presently participate in these powerful liturgies, and we feel that loss.
+If we do attend Mass, we feel it in the emptier pews all around us, spaced by social distancing.
+We hate conceding to receiving these holy days in a way that feels passive rather than participatory, and a little lonely-for-the-others, to boot.

-Even so, we should participate as much as we can with what online offerings are available to us, and not simply because they are “better than nothing,” but because this is where God has permitted us to be in this moment in time, and therefore there must be a purpose to all of it.
+Even so, we should participate as much as we can—especially those who are still getting their spiritual sustenance live-by-satellite, or at drive-in liturgies—because this is where God has permitted us to be in this moment in time, and therefore there must be a purpose to all of it.

-There must be a reason why the Lord allows a circumstance that seems so cruel to so many millions: a Triduum, an Easter celebration, a rising and Communion delivered to us not by human hands but sent forth via cameras, over the air, through the endless inexhaustible pulse of electricity.
+There must be a reason why the Lord allows a circumstance that seems so cruel to so many: a Triduum, an Easter celebration, a rising, and Communion delivered to us not by human hands but sent forth via cameras, over the air, through the endless inexhaustible pulse of electricity.

-Perhaps “over the air” and via that God-created electrical pulse is how this particular Easter is meant to be delivered, because that is where so many are being made ill: over the teeming, whirling currents enjoyed by the prince of the air.
+Perhaps “over the air” and via that God-created electrical pulse is how these days are meant to be delivered, because that is where so many are being made ill: over the teeming, whirling currents enjoyed by the prince of the air.

 Therefore, what God has permitted, I will not disallow.
 Rather, I will content myself to wonder about it all, and be opened to finding meaning where I can.
-Recalling how powerfully consoling so many of us found Pope Francis’ recent Urbi et orbi and Benediction—broadcast throughout the world from an empty St. Peter’s Square—I will let my iffy spiritual pulsebeats be fortified by God’s own defibrillation through these liturgies.
+I will let my iffy spiritual pulsebeats be fortified by God’s own defibrillation through these liturgies.

-I hope you, too, will open yourself to it, via the odd means the Lord has allowed in his year, 2020.
+I hope you, too, will open yourself to it, whether in person or via the odd means the Lord has allowed in his year, 2021.